 February 20, 2018

-In April & May, we will hold our 2nd annual spring plant sale at our campus at 5602 Read Street in Omaha.
+In April & May, we will hold our 2nd annual spring plant sale on our campus at 5602 Read Street in Omaha.
 The purpose of the plant sale is to raise funds to support our ongoing garden education programs in the Omaha-metro area and to encourage people to grow their own food in their own backyard.
-This fundraiser is open to the public April 19-May 19 THU-FRI-SAT from 9am-2pm.
+This fundraiser is open to the public April 19-May 19 every THU-FRI-SAT from 9am-2pm.

 There will be a wide variety of heirlooms available as well as limited quantities of popular ornamentals such as pansies.
 Some of the offerings include: prairie flowers, basil, sage, tarragon, thyme, strawflower, celosia, lettuce, poppies, hostas, eggplants, tomatoes, basil, squash, lemon verbena, oregano, parsley, rosemary, gomphrena, marigolds, calendula, onions, leeks, bachelor’s button, chives, cilantro, dill, lavender, lemon balm, mint, nasturtium, zinnia, chard, melons, geranium, kale, collards, cabbage, broccoli, peppers, Brussels sprouts, kohlrabi, poppies, cucumbers, watermelons, tomatillos, and pumpkins.

 Note: Cold weather crops such as kale, broccoli, onions, leeks, chives, cabbage, collards, Brussels sprouts, and herbs will be available during the first few weeks of the sale.
 Warmer weather crops like tomatoes, peppers, flowers, and melons will be available during the last two weeks of the sale (once the danger of frost has passed).